JManikiza/google-homepage/README.md

 Other than all that I'd say I have done a great job and have learnt a lot in this process which shall make my next project a tad easier hopefully (see: google-resultspage).

+Must use more git, get in to good habits of regular commits and structured work.